spiceai/demos/content-aware-ai/script.md

 _Ask pepper to summarise #archive channel, don't wait_

 - Fast data is no longer nice to have... for AI apps fast data is a necessity.
+User's won't wait.

 <!-- [Spicepod One](./spicepod_1.yaml) -->